massif-press/lancer-data/README.md

   "tags"?: ITagData[],
 }
 ```
+Deployables will automatically generate a Deploy action on their parent item.
+Deployables without an `activation` value will default to a Quick action.
+By default, deployables have an `instances` value of `1`, which is how many copies of the deployable are spawned per activation.

 Note that most of these fields are optional, but their inclusion will cause the relevant UI features to render.

 Actions, Bonuses, and Synergies on the Deployable will only be active/available only for as long as the Deployable is deployed.